inet-framework/inet-tutorials/_docs/wireless/step12.md

 Since we switched the radio to `ApskScalarRadio`, we also need to change the medium to `ApskScalarRadioMedium`.
 In general, one always needs to use a medium that is compatible with the given radio.
-(With `IdealRadio`, we also used `IdealRadioMedium`.)
+(With `UnitDiskRadio`, we also used `IdealRadioMedium`.)

 `ApskScalarRadioMedium` has "slots" to plug in various propagation